Recycling Market Development Zone

 - Permit Assistance--State and local public agencies guide businesses through both the local and State permitting and regulatory processes.

 - Location Assistance--Businesses seeking to locate or expand in this region can be directed to industrially zoned property and other sites throughout the zone.
-The City of Huntington Beach offers Surf City Locator, a free business site selection tool to help businesses find the optimal business locations.
-Visit http://www.surfcitylocator.com/ for more information.
+The Cities Fullerton and Huntington Beach both offer free business site selection tools to help businesses find the optimal business locations.
+Visit www.cityoffullerton.com/propertylocator or http://www.surfcitylocator.com/ for more information.

 - Feedstock Sourcing/Marketing Assistance--Businesses in need of materials feedstock or seeking an outlet for their residual materials will be provided with sourcing or marketing assistance.
 The zone also promotes and offers the services of the Commodity Marketplace.
 The Marketplace allows businesses within the zone the ability to connect with others who may want to trade or sell their commodities.

 - Other Benefits--Businesses are given access to Business Plan assistance, industry cluster networks, business incubation hubs, (Golden West College and California State University, Fullerton), the Orange County Business Council, financing assistance, and promotional outlets.
-The City of Huntington Beach also offers a Sustainable Business Certification Program that provides technical support and matches utility incentives.
+The Cities of Fullerton and Huntington Beach also offer Sustainable Business Certification Programs that provides technical support and match utility incentives.